CMDBrew/adminterface/website/docs/intro.md

 ---

 # Introduction
 ActiveAdmin Bootstrap brings the best parts of [ActiveAdmin] and [Bootstrap] into your project.

-It is equipped with some of the most commonly used features to help you build more efficiently.
-You can use [ActiveAdmin] for admin panels and other types of projects, whether internal or customer-facing with this gem.
+In addition, it is equipped with some of the most commonly used features to help you build any project more efficiently, whether it's internal or customer-facing.

 :::info Beta Version
 ActiveAdmin Bootstrap is currently under **Closed Beta Development**.
-[Contact us] if you wish to gain access to the repository and provide us with [feedbacks](https://github.com/CMDBrew/active_admin_bootstrap/discussions).
+[Contact us] if you wish to be an **Early Adopter** and provide us with [feedbacks](https://github.com/CMDBrew/active_admin_bootstrap/discussions).

 ✌️&nbsp;[Stay tuned](/community/support) for our upcoming releases.
 :::

 ## Inspiration
 We have been using [ActiveAdmin] for years to build both internal and external products for our customers.
 This approach helps us establish a standard for building products— at least for a considerable portion of the project.

 However, we need something that is easily customizable and extendable based on our customers' needs.
-Therefore, we've made a gem to achieve this.
+Therefore, we've made a gem to:

-💡&nbsp; This gem helped us to:
-- Establish a standard within the team to provide consistent code quality
+- Establish a consistent coding style
-- Reduce the need to re-create commonly used features from scratch
+- Reduce the need to recreate common features from scratch
 - Reduce the time and effort to onboard and train new team members
-- Reduce the work to transfer knowledge
-- Ensure our deliverables are providing the same quality
-- Ensure our codes are sharable between different projects
+- Ensure consistent quality between projects

 As a result, we were able to **reduce our codebase significantly for each project by at least 40%**, deliver projects much faster, and onboard new members easier, and, at the same time, keep our quality consistent.